Nonparametric Instrumental Variables Estimation Under Misspecification: An Empirical Application

-To implement the methods detailed in Section 3, a researcher must choose $K_{n}$ the number of basis functions and the grids $\mathcal{X}_{n}$ and $\mathcal{Z}_{n}$.
-Motivated by the results in Theorem 3.2 we set $K_{n}$ to be large, specifically we let $K_{n}=10$.
-The grid $\mathcal{X}_{n}$ consists of 100 evenly spaced points between the smallest and largest observed values of $X$ (the same grid that we used to plot the curves in Figure 4.2).
-The grid $\mathcal{Z}_{n}$ consists of 100 evenly spaced points between the $0.005$ and $0.995$ quantiles of $Z$, we make this truncation because the first-stage regression functions are imprecisely estimated outside this region.
+Following \citet{Horowitz2011} we let $\Phi_{n}$ be fourth-order (cubic) B-spline basis functions with evenly-spaced knot points.\footnote{See \citet{Boor2002} for a practical introduction to B-splines.} We carry out our first-stage estimates using series regression onto cubic B-splines.
+Motivated by the results in Theorem 2.2 we set $K_{n}$ to be large, specifically we let $K_{n}=10$.
+The grid $\mathcal{X}_{n}$ consists of 100 evenly spaced points between the smallest and largest observed values of $X$.
+The grid $\mathcal{Z}_{n}$ consists of 100 evenly spaced points between the $0.005$ and $0.995$ quantiles of $Z$.

-For our first-stage estimates we use nonparametric least squares regression on cubic B-spline basis functions defined over the log income.
-To estimate the reduced-form function $g_{0}$ we regress by least squares the dependent variable $Y$ on the B-spline basis over the instruments $Z$ described above with four interior knot points (this basis is six-dimensional).
-To estimate $\Pi_{K_{n}}$ we regress $\Phi_{K_{n}}(X)$ on the same B-spline basis over $Z$ used to estimate $g_{0}$.